-Ans.
-The scheduled job allows a user to run the scripts or SQL commands automatically on a scheduled basis.
-The user can determine the order in which commands need to execute and the best time to run the job to avoid the load on the system.
+Answer: The scheduled job allows a user to run the scripts or SQL commands automatically on a scheduled basis.
+The user can determine the order in which command executes and the best time to run the job to avoid the load on the system.

 Q #38) What is a heap?

 Answer: A heap is a table that does not contain any clustered index or non-clustered index.

 Q #39) What is BCP?

 Answer: BCP or Bulk Copy is a tool by which we can copy a large amount of data to tables and views.
 BCP does not copy the structures the same as source to destination.
 BULK INSERT command helps to import a data file into a database table or view in a user-specified format.

 Answer: The process of table design to minimize the data redundancy is called normalization.
 We need to divide a database into two or more tables and define relationships between them.
 Normalization usually involves dividing a database into two or more tables and defining relationships between the tables.